Dihedral monodromy of cone spherical metrics: Spherical structures in higher genus

 \subsection{Strict dihedral case}

-Specific obstruction in genus one for quadratic differentials with prescribed residues (Theorem~\ref{thm:31}) lead to four exceptional families of distributions of angles that cannot appear in spherical surfaces with strict dihedral monodromy.
+Specific obstruction in genus one for quadratic differentials with prescribed residues (Theorem~\ref{thm:31}) lead to four exceptional families of arrays of angles that cannot appear in spherical surfaces with strict dihedral monodromy.